An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Summary

 \section{Summary}

-In this study we first present a novel data analysis techniques and then apply them do deep imaging and spectroscopic observational data for the extremely luminous lenticular galaxy \N7572.
+In this study we first present a novel data analysis techniques and then apply them to deep imaging and spectroscopic observational data for the extremely luminous and large lenticular galaxy \N7572.

-Using simple 1D decomposition of vertical cross-sections of the disc and assuming a double-$\sech^2$ model we detected and measured changes in the vertical scale-heights of both thick and thin discs and measured their radial scale-lengths.
+Using simple 1D decomposition of vertical cross-sections of the disc and assuming a double-$\sech^2$ model we detected and measured changes in the vertical scaleheights of both thick and thin discs and measured their radial scalelengths.
 We also obtained a map of the relative contributions of a thick and thin disc required for a physically motivated interpretation of spectral data where we observe the overlap of stellar populations in the line of sight.
-We demonstrated {the importance of taking into account individual contributions of thick and thin discs required to correctly estimate radial scales of the two components.} We get an overestimated value of the scale-length due to an flaring and imperfect edge-on disc orientation (see Appendix~\ref{appendix}).
+We demonstrated the importance of taking into account the individual contributions of the thick and thin discs to the mid-plane light profile required to correctly estimate radial scales of the both components.
+We showed that the thick disc radial scale as obtained by fitting the surface brightness profiles above the mid-plane can be overestimated because of the flaring and imperfect edge-on disc orientation.

-We proposed a novel approach to spectrosopic data analysis and disentangled the kinematics of the two disc components in the mid-plane of \N7572 using realistic assumptions about stellar dynamics in its disc.
-We reconstructed the stellar LOSVD along the radius in a non-parametric way and fitted it using a two-component parametric model that took into account the orbital distribution of stars on the line of sight.
+As a part of the analysis of mid-plane spectra using realistic assumptions about stellar dynamics, we reconstructed the stellar LOSVD in a non-parametric way and fitted it using a two-component parametric model that took into account the orbital distribution of stars on the line of sight.
 This is possible for \N7572 because of the significant difference in the kinematics of its thick and thin discs.

-We carried out the first spectrophotometric study of the vertical structure of a giant disc galaxy significantly exceeding the size of the Milky Way. \N7572 has a total disc mass of $\sim 2.7 \cdot 10^{11}$~\Ms{}, a circular rotation velocity of $\sim370$~{\kms} and it lives in a dense environment.
+We carried out the first spectrophotometric study of the vertical structure of a giant disc galaxy significantly exceeding the size of the Milky Way. \N7572 has a total disc mass of $\sim 2.2 \times 10^{11}$~\Ms{}, a circular rotation velocity of $\sim370$~{\kms} and it lives in a dense environment.